ShariqAyan/Customer-Data-Analysis-Dashboard/README.md

 <img width="1307" height="735" alt="Snapshot of the Dashboard" src="https://github.com/user-attachments/assets/1b418b13-c588-44f0-9182-5b9d372c887d" />

 ## Project Insight
-1.Female customers generated around 58% of the total revenue, even though they made only 38% of total purchases.
+1.Female customers contributed 58% of total revenue with only 38% of purchases.
-2.Books accounted for approximately 22% of total product purchases, making it the most purchased category.
+2.Books were the top-selling category, making up 22% of total sales.
-3.The 55–64 age group contributed nearly 33% of the overall revenue, making them the highest spending age segment.
+3.Age group 55–64 generated the highest revenue at 33%.
-4.Cash was used in 42% of all transactions, making it the most preferred payment method, followed by credit cards at 36.6%.
+4.Cash was the most used payment method (42% of transactions).
-5.Mall 1 and Kanyon together generated over 35% of total mall revenue, indicating they are top-performing shopping locations.
+5.Mall 1 and Kanyon together drove 35% of overall revenue.

-6.Female customers purchased 68% of all cosmetics and 61% of clothing items, while male customers dominated book and technical product purchases.
+## Final Conclusion:
+The analysis reveals clear patterns in customer shopping behavior based on gender, age, product category, payment method, and mall location.
+By leveraging these insights, businesses can tailor marketing strategies, optimize product stocking, and improve customer engagement.
+Focusing on high-value customer segments—such as female shoppers and the 55–64 age group—along with popular product categories like books and cosmetics, can lead to better revenue outcomes and enhanced customer satisfaction.